Egypt generals promise civilian rule

 "We demand a full purge of the system and the removal of the military council," said Fahmy Ali, one protester in Tahrir.

-Protesters earlier hanged from a lamp post an effigy of Tantawi, who was Mubarak's defense minister for two decades.
+Protesters earlier hanged from a lamp post an effigy of Tantawi, who was Mubarak's defence minister for two decades.

 In Egypt's second city of Alexandria, hundreds of protesters marched to a military base waving their shoes in disgust at Tantawi's speech, chanting: "Where is the transfer of power?"